HAS-Tools-Fall2020/Course_Materials/Assignments/Week1_GitHub.md

 #### 3. Install the **Atom text editor**
  - This is a great text editor that has GitHub integration.You can install it for Mac or Windows [here](https://atom.io/)

+ <a name="atom"></a>
+ #### 4. Install **Git Kraken**
+  - This is a handy GUI for working with Git Repos.
+You can get it [here](https://www.gitkraken.com/).
+No need to worry about boards or timelines for now you can just install the GUI.
+  - You can also get a free upgrade to Git Kraken pro as a student if you go [here](https://education.github.com/pack?utm_source=github+gitkraken).
+This will let you work with private as  well as public repos using Git Kraken.
 ___
 <a name="classroom"></a>
 ## Getting Started - Homework and GitHub Classroom